 Respect all members of the school community.
 Understand and comply with school rules and professional expectations, including the Expectations and Responsibilities listed in the Student Catalog.
-Comply with the School's policies.
+Comply with the School's policies and payment policies and tuition responsibilities.
 Behave in a manner that focuses on professional success.
 Be responsible and accountable for the rules of the Atlanta Academy of Dental Assisting.